From Lengthy to Lucid: A Systematic Literature Review on NLP Techniques for Taming Long Sentences: Sentence Compression

 Reinforcement learning (RL) has been studied extensively within the wider field of text summarization.
 It is based on the interaction of the agent with the environment through rewards.
 The objective of the agent is to learn and apply an action policy (in this setting, e.g., deleting tokens) that maximizes the sum of rewards received over time, either from the environment (unsupervised) or from a labeled dataset (supervised).
 Since RL does not require a set of labeled data, it is typically met in unsupervised~\cite{Liangguo2018,Ghalandari2022EfficientLearning, hyun2022generating} and semi-supervised~\cite{Zhao2018} settings rather than supervised~\cite{Zhang2021Fact} ones.

 The first work to use RL in sentence compression, proposed in~\cite{Liangguo2018}, is based on the Deep Q Network (DQN).
-DQN is a value-based deep reinforcement learning method that uses neural networks to approximate the expected reward of an action within a given state.
+DQN is a value-based deep reinforcement learning method that uses neural networks to approximate the expected cumulative reward of an action, under the assumption of following the optimal policy thereafter.
 This work introduces a DQN-based extractive sentence compression method that incorporates hard constraints from previous IPL approaches~\cite{Clarke2008GlobalApproach} to be considered in the reward function.
 These constraints include grammatical, syntactic, and length rules.
 The agent iteratively deletes tokens from the input sentence until the termination of the process.
 Similar to~\cite{Liangguo2018}, SCRL~\cite{Ghalandari2022EfficientLearning} is another unsupervised extractive approach, starting from a pretrained transformer encoder, which is fine-tuned for sequence classification via reinforcement learning (policy gradient).
 An interesting aspect is that it is configurable via reward functions (fluency, similarity to source, compression ratio) that can be tailored to specific use cases.
 Fluency is computed with a masked language model as the average likelihood (logit) of each token in the generated compression.

-~\citet{hyun2022generating} use an RL model formulated as a Markov decision process to solve abstractive sentence compression.
+~\cite{hyun2022generating} use an RL model formulated as a Markov decision process to solve abstractive sentence compression.
 The agent's rewards include the similarity between the source and the target compression as well as the fluency of the output.
 The fluency of the generation is computed based on the perplexity of a language model (GPT-2).
 Low perplexity values indicate high fluency in the output, while higher values indicate low fluency.
 The backbone of this method is a language model that is pre-trained based on prompt-based text with word-level perturbations and length prompts.
 The perturbations include shuffles and adding or removing words from the input prompt.
 The model is trained to reconstruct the initial prompt.
 At the same time, they employ a controllable multi-summary learning mechanism that is capable of generating multiple summaries of different lengths during inference.